Acrylic paint is fast-drying and this is one of the reasons many artists adore it!

 - direct your fan away from painting

-A hairdryer is probably something we all have at home.
-This could be an easy way to make your acrylic paint dry faster.
+A hairdryer is probably the easiest way to make your acrylic paint dry faster.
+I use it and it makes acrylic dry in seconds.

 Please follow these precautions if you choose this method: